lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

     - Protect containers from interfering with one another by leveraging the container namespace system
     - Allow finer control of permissions
 - Observability
     - Simplifying troubleshooting and readability of log output.
-It is easier to reason about the log messages that come from one concern or process type than log messages that are interleaved with other concerns.
-This is even more true in a container that prints all log messages to standard out, such as in a 12-factor cloud native app.
+It is easier to consume log messages and reason about their output when they come from one concern or process type as opposed to when they are interweaved with other concerns.
+This is even more true in a container that prints all log messages to standard out, such as described in the 12-factor cloud native app.
     - Improve ability to monitor CNF activity by exposing the inter-process communication
 - Software Development Cycle
     - Enable better support for multiple development teams to maintain their own independent lifecycle(s)